-Grooming is a very important part of your dog's wellbeing.
+Grooming is a very important part of your dog's well-being.
 Matted fur, goopy ears and excessive long nails can all lead to health problems if they are allowed to remain for too long.

 From brushing and bathing to ear cleanings and nail trimmings, you might begin dreading grooming-time for your pup if they are anxious or frightened of the process.

-Here are a couple ways you can try to help your dog relax and enjoy the process of being groomed:
+Here are a couple of ways you can try to help your dog relax and enjoy the process of being groomed:

 - Positive reinforcement works wonders.
 Offer treats for good behavior.

 - Dog parents know their dogs love to be pet, so keep this in mind when you bathe your pup.
 Dole out the pats and hugs throughout the grooming session to let your pup know that everything is okay and that they don’t need to be afraid.